-Anna's preparations for her wedding on Friday November 13th 2020
+Anna's preparations for her wedding on Friday, 10 November 2023

-- Wedding dress ordered, agreement that dress will be finished 3 weeks before wedding day, dressmaker has not even started, other dressmaker can tailor one in a hurry, which costs 1/3 more than the originally ordered one. - New car ordered quite some time ago, it did not arrive yet, but the couple wants to go on the honeymoon with it. - White almonds ("confetti") ordered.
+- Wedding dress ordered, agreement that dress will be finished on Friday 3 weeks before wedding day, dressmaker has not even started, other dressmaker can tailor one in a hurry, which costs 1/3 more than the originally ordered one. - New car ordered quite some time ago, it did not arrive yet, but the couple wants to go on the honeymoon with it. - White almonds ("confetti") ordered.
 Anna's intention was to decorate the wedding table with them.
-The almonds did not arrive.
-The couple decides that the flower decoration will be so abundant, that they are not needed any more.
+The almonds did not arrive yet.
+The couple decides that the flower decoration will be so abundant, that the almonds are not needed any more.

-Today (Friday, October 23th 2020) we are three weeks beofore the wedding.
+Today (Friday, 20 October 2023) we are three weeks beofore the wedding.